streamlit/docs/content/library/advanced-features/connecting-to-data.md

 Most Streamlit apps need some kind of data or API access to be useful - either retrieving data to view or saving the results of some user action.
 This data or API is often part of some remote service, database, or other data source.

-Anything you can do with Python, including data connections, will generally work in Streamlit.
+**Anything you can do with Python, including data connections, will generally work in Streamlit**.
 Streamlit's [tutorials](/knowledge-base/tutorials/databases) are a great starting place for many data sources.
 However:

 - Connecting to data in a Python application is often tedious and annoying.
 - There are specific considerations for connecting to data from streamlit apps, such as caching and secrets management.

-Streamlit provides [`st.experimental_connection()`](/library/api-reference/connections/st.experimental_connection) to more easily connect your Streamlit apps to data and APIs with just a few lines of code.
+**Streamlit provides [`st.experimental_connection()`](/library/api-reference/connections/st.experimental_connection) to more easily connect your Streamlit apps to data and APIs with just a few lines of code**.
 This page provides a basic example of using the feature and then focuses on advanced usage.

 ## Basic usage